Warning: Invalid argument supplied for foreach() in /home/thepetit/public_html/wp-includes/shortcodes.php on line 560

 SenS Hotel is 2 minutes away from the main road (Jln Raya Ubud) and a max of 10-min walk from Radiantly Alive.
 Ubud Centre is about 20-30 minutes’ walk away from the hotel too.
 The hotel is also near Jln Hanoman – a busy road with plenty of traffic and little shops.

 SenS Hotel also provides free shuttle service if you’re going out to Ubud Centre or nearby!
-All thanks to this service, we did not have to go through the trouble of getting a driver early morning to go for a hike at Campuhan Ridge.
+All thanks to this service, we didn’t have to go through the trouble of getting a driver early morning to go for a hike at Campuhan Ridge.
 If I have to nitpick, the only tiny flaw that I could find was the little curtain for the shower/bathroom didn’t offer 100% privacy.
-Other than that, everything about SenS Hotel was wonderful =D
+Other than that, everything about SenS Hotel was perfect =D

 After a hot day out in Bali’s heat, I always look forward to returning to the hotel for aircon or a shower or a dip in the pool.
 There are iced drinks at the lobby that you can help yourself to.
 The staff will also always warmly greet you when you go out or when you return.I would love to stay for an extended period at this hotel!

-I would love to stay for an extended period at this hotel!
+I couldn’t find fault with the buffet breakfast too.
+Would love to stay for an extended period at SenS hotel!

 Ubud is about 1.5 hours away by car from the airport at Denpasar.
 An airport taxi from the airport to Ubud will be 300,000 rupiah (S$31) one-way.
 SenS Hotel quoted me 847,000 rupiah (S$89) for a private car, 2-way.
 For peace of mind (as mentioned, because the initial plan was #solotravel), I went ahead with SenS.